jofas/map_macro/README.md

 ## B-tree based maps and sets

-Besides hashtable-based maps and sets, rust's standard library offers maps and sets based on the b-tree data structure (`std::collections::BTreeMap` and `std::collections::BTreeSet`).
+Besides hashtable-based maps and sets, rust's standard library offers maps and sets based on the b-tree data structure.
 They offer similar functionality to their hashtable-based counterparts.
 `map-macro` provides the `btree_map!` and `btree_set!` macros to